-Creating a Customer Experience Strategy is Critical for B2B Growth
+Creating a Customer Experience Strategy is Critical

 As we start a new year full of goals and ambitions, it's important to have a solid focus for the year ahead.Accenture, a management consulting, technology services and outsourcing company that focuses on driving efficiency and growth, recently released a great report based on their 2015 B2B Customer Experience survey that shows the importance of customer experience for B2B growth.